Wooley endowment fund benefits state park interpretive services

 The Chain O’ Lakes State Park Interpretive Services Fund supports the park’s interpretive services including programs and facilities at the Nature Center, the historic one-room Stanley Schoolhouse and throughout the property.

+Wooley said he learned how the funds work and how they can be of benefit.

+“We went on to establish two more funds to support the park’s cultural history and nature education, as it pertains to birds and birding,” said Wooley.
+“It seemed right that Chain O’ Lakes and McCormick’s Creek should have funds to which anyone can contribute so that they will grow and support these two parks for all years to come.”

-The fund is dedicated in memory of Jacquelyn Wooley, who had a great love for both natural/cultural history and teaching others, particularly children, about the world around them.
-She was a partner and great supporter of her husband, Fred, an Indiana state park interpreter who dedicated his career and life to the resources of and mission of the state parks’ interpretive services.
+The fund is dedicated in memory of Fred’s late wife Jacquelyn Wooley, who loved natural and cultural history and teaching others, particularly children, about the world around them.

-“Jacquelyn Wooley was one of the most caring and compassionate people I had the privilege of calling my friend for over 30 years,” said Sam Boogs, park manager at Chain O’Lakes State Park.
+“Jacquelyn Wooley was one of the most caring and compassionate people I had the privilege of calling my friend for over 30 years,” said Sam Boggs, manager at Chain O’Lakes State Park.
 “I am touched emotionally by the seed that my long time co-worker, mentor and confidant, her husband Fred, has planted for the interpretive services at Chain O’Lakes State Park.
-I know this seed will grow and put down roots that would make Jacquelyn (Jackie) proud.”
+I know this seed will grow and put down roots that would make Jackie proud.”

 (0) comments